-Specialization.
-ARS 101, 102, 480, 498 (art history), and at least one course from each of the following areas: ancient, baroque, medieval, modern, non-Western, and Renaissance art.
+Also required is at least one course from each of the following areas: ancient, baroque, medieval, modern, non-Western, and Renaissance art.

 This concentration consists of a minimum of 45 semester hours as approved by the student's advisor.
 It requires 33 semester hours of art history courses and 12 semester hours in related fields.
-At least 18 of the 45 hours must be upper-division credit.
+At least 18 of the 45 semester hours must be upper-division credit.
 Satisfactory completion of ARS 480 Research Methods is required before the senior year.
 Demonstrated proficiency in at least one foreign language is required, equivalent to the level obtained through the completion of two years of study at the college level.
-For specific courses, see the Department of Languages and Literatures section, pages 124-131.
+For specific courses, see "Department of Languages and Literatures," pages 151-162.